GR5 Starting Points on the Lake Geneva (Lac Leman) south

 visit: http://www.st-gingolph.ch/.
 If you are conditioned, this route will save you one day of walking.
 Access by public transportation is possible by taking a morning train to Lausanne (which, incidently, is from Paris the fastest lake access point), taking a taxi to the Lausanne-Ouchy dock, and crossing the lake on a cruise boat.
 It is also possible to take a train or cruise boat to Evian-les-Bains, and then a taxi or a bus for the 17 kilometer (10 mile) trip to St. Gingolph.
 A few trains arrive in St.-Gingolph from Monthey, which is on the Lausanne-Martigny line, if you are coming from points east.

 The GR5 trail from the lake for 5 hours continuously ascends very steeply up a viewless ravine (if your physical condition permits!) to the junction point with the other GR5 coming from Thonon-Les-Bains ..
 The elevation gain to the Col de Bise pass is

 Because of the tremendous effort that may be required on the first day's climb, many hikers may prefer, on the afternoon of their arrival in St.- Gingolph, to hike up to Novel, 2 hours i.e., some 600 meters (2,000 feet) above the lake.
-At this writing in 2011 there is no longer a hotel there, but there is a gite d'étape, Le Franco-Suisse, telephone +33 (0)4-50-70-67-62, or +33 (0)6 42 10 84 91; or email firstname.lastname@example.org.
+As of this writing in 2017 there is a hotel-gite d'étape, Gite-Hotel Le Clozet, telephone +33 (0)4-50-70-67-62, or +33 (0)6 42 10 84 91; or email firstname.lastname@example.org.
 This small gite only takes in only a handful of hikers for one night stays, and should be reserved well in advance, if possible, to insure a place.
 If you arrive in St. Gingolf in the early afternoon, staying that evening in Novel would not add an extra night to your trip..

 A side trip from the GR5 to the Dent d'Oche, which I highly recommend